How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Choking

-Another thing that might come up while caring for a pet that you should be prepared for is choking.
-Some indications that a pet might be choking include them being in a state of panic, trying to paw at their mouth, and excessive coughing.
+Choking is another emergency situation that might come up while caring for a pet, so it’s important to be prepared just in case.
+Some signs that a pet might be choking include being in a state of panic, trying to paw at their mouth, and excessive coughing.
 In some extreme instances, a pet may also be unconscious.
 Should that be the case, you will want to immediately open their mouth to see if anything is obstructing their airway.
 If the pet is still conscious and choking, be very careful when getting near its mouth.
 A panicking animal might bite you, even if it has never bitten or shown signs of aggression before, and that will do nothing but make the situation worse.

 If you feel comfortable approaching the animal's mouth, open it with both hands and use your fingers in a sweeping motion toward the back of the mouth.
 If you cannot remove the obstruction or cannot see anything, you can either attempt the Heimlich maneuver yourself or seek immediate veterinary care.